Acha Uli-la

 Acha is the Tibetan word for sister, which expresses our deep connection to each other.
 We are all one.

-The deep power from which I draw.
+The deep power from which I draw

 In a moving initiation ceremony, I received my blessing from Ngagpa Jorden Thinlay to make healing malas.
 I am deeply grateful for my introduction to spiritual thought, truthful action and the passing on of his knowledge.
 So, in the richly decorated meditation room, I received from his hand the white silk khata specially blessed by the Dalai Lama.
 And the certificate issued and signed by my mentor as a sign that the student has become a consecrated one - empowered to pass on the universal energy.
 Since that day I have also cherished a very special gift: He bequeathed me a wonderful elephant bone mala from Tibet, which supports me in my spiritual work.